analistamarcio/AppleTV_passcode/README.md

 # AppleTV Passcode
-Suggestion to new Apple TV passcode interface.
+Suggestion for a new way to authenticate on Apple TV.